sairclass/cse4573s26p3-jahnavigubbala/README.md

 For the environment, you can use the project 2 setting and install face_recognition.
 Or use your own, there are no hard requirement about pytorch version.

-- Jahnavi Gubbala
+- Name: Jahnavi Gubbala
-- jgubbala
+- UBIT: jgubbala

 **task 1 validation set**